vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-specification.md

 This body has eight main fields:

-- `orderFormId`: *string* related to the order form ID;
+- `orderFormId`: *string* related to the order form ID.

-- `salesChannel`: type of sales channel;
+- `salesChannel`: type of sales channel.

-- `items`: an *array* that contains objects which are the order products, where **dockId** is a field that refers to its identification on the logistics system that contains information of its address;
+- `items`: an *array* that contains objects which are the order products, where **dockId** is a field that refers to its identification on the logistics system that contains information of its address.

-- `totals`: an *array* with the total amount of the order form, divided into taxes, shipping, discounts, and the items themselves;
+- `totals`: an *array* with the total amount of the order form, divided into taxes, shipping, discounts, and the items themselves.

-- `clientEmail`: *string* that contains the client's email;
+- `clientEmail`: *string* that contains the client's email.

-- `shippingDestination`: *object* with shipping information, it's a mandatory field;
+- `shippingDestination`: *object* with shipping information, it's a mandatory field.

-- `clientData`: *object* that contains information regarding the client that did the order;
+- `clientData`: *object* that contains information regarding the client that did the order.

 - `paymentData`: *object* that contains an *array* of payments, where there is information regarding the payment methods, etc.